 The Delaware-Muncie Metropolitan Plan Commission (DMMPC) is the designated Metropolitan Planning Organization (MPO) for the Muncie Urbanized Area and, as such is a subrecipient of Federal financial assistance.
 Under the Single Audit Act of 1984, P.O.
 98-502, and in accordance with OMP Circular A-133, the Delaware-Muncie Metropolitan Plan Commission is required to ensure that an independent audit of its financial operations is conducted.
 Further, the audit is to review internal control systems and compliance with the provisions of applicable federal laws and regulations.
-The audit is to be conducted on an annual basis.
+The audit is usually conducted on an annual basis.

 To comply with the Single audit Act of 1984, the Indiana State Board of Accounts conducts a financial, internal control and compliance review audit of the said Plan Commission on a calendar year basis along with an audit of all Delaware County departments.
-Upon completion of the yearly audit, an audit report is filed with the Auditor of Delaware County, Indiana.
-The State Board of Accounts filed the required Audit Report for calendar years 2014 and 2015 as stated above.
+Upon completion of the 2019 audit, an exit conference was held with the Auditor and Commissioners of Delaware County, Indiana.
 There were no problems in existence with the audit of the Delaware-Muncie Metropolitan Plan Commission that warranted any comment in the Report.
-The State Board of Accounts is currently in the process of undertaking the audit of all Delaware County departments, including the said Plan Commission, for calendar year 2016.

 Now, therefore, this is to certify that the Delaware-Muncie Metropolitan Plan Commission is in compliance with the Single Audit Act of 1984, P.L.
-98-502, through December 31, 2015 and that the DMMPC has not expended more than \$750,000 in federal awards in any calendar year.
+98-502, through December 31, 2019 and that the DMMPC has not expended more than \$750,000 in federal awards in any calendar year.

-Marta Moody, Executive Director

-Delaware-Muncie Metropolitan Plan Commission
+Marta Moody, Executive Director Delaware-Muncie Metropolitan Plan Commission